turbot/flowpipe-mod-github/README.md

-# GitHub Mod for Flowpipe
+# GitHub Library Mod for Flowpipe

 A collection of [Flowpipe](https://flowpipe.io) pipelines that can be used to:
 - Create issues